Why Shorthand killed its blog — and why you should, too

 Notes

 1. Quick hat tip to John Collins and the 2018 team at Intercom, who published the original confessional, ‘We killed the blog.’
 They even conclude their post with an almost identical sentence to this one (a total coincidence, I promise).
 I came across this piece embarrassingly late in the drafting process — and I’m glad I did.
-Their argument for killing their blog is much more positive than mine.
-They argue that a publication will allow Intercom to address a broader audience, and provide them with greater flexibility in editorial decision making and design.
+Its argument for killing the blog is much more positive than mine.
+It argues that a publication will allow Intercom to address a broader audience, and provide it with greater flexibility in editorial decision making and design.
 This is all true, but isn’t the core reason we made our decision at Shorthand.